 - Applications developed with Flutter are larger than native ones.

-Pros of React Native app development
+Benefits of React Native

 - React Native includes hot reload.
 This accelerates the development process by allowing developers to add new code directly into a running app.
 They can see all the changes instantly.